DakshPatel6751/UDF/README.md

 -----------------------------------------------------------------------------------------------------------------
 Task 2 : Find Maximum and Minimum

-Description: Write a function that finds the maximum and minimum values in an array
+Description: Write a function that finds the maximum and minimum values in an array.
 -----------------------------------------------------------------------------------------------------------------